imarc/handbook/frontend.markdown

 ### Body Classes and IDs

-Use classes and IDs on the body element to denote current section.
-Use an optional ID if needed for targeting styles for specific pages.
+Use classes and IDs on the body element to denote current section and page, respectively.

 	<body class="products" id="macbook_pro">

 ## Forms

 All elements inside a `form` element should be placed within a `fieldset` element.
+A `fieldset` is used to group related form elements.
 Use a heading tag instead of the `legend` element to title fieldsets.

 The `action` attribute is required on all forms, and should have a blank value by default.

 ### Form Element Markup

 Form inputs and labels are grouped together within a div.
 The containing div is named after the form input type.
 For example, a `text` input is contained inside `<div class="text">` and a `file` input is contained inside `<div class="file">`.

 All appropriate input elements should have an associated label element.
 Labels should be associated directly with inputs.